Brittney Griner Freed in Prisoner Swap With ‘Merchant of Death’

 Addressing Whelan’s case, Biden said: “Sadly, for totally illegitimate reasons, Russia is treating Paul’s case differently than Brittney’s, and while we have not yet succeeded in securing Paul’s release, we are not giving up.
 We will never give up.”

 In a statement David Whelan, Paul Whelan’s brother, said he was “so glad” that Griner is on her way home, but added that “our family is still devastated.”
 “Brittney is free.
-And Paul is still a hostage,” the statement read.
+And Paul is still a hostage,” he added.
 “But how many more times do I need to write that?”

+In a mirror of Biden’s comments, Russia’s Foreign Ministry criticized U.S. authorities in its statement about the prisoner swap.
+“For a long time, the Russian Federation has been negotiating with the United States on the release of Bout,” the ministry said, according to state media reports.
+“Washington has categorically refused to engage in a dialogue on including the Russian in the exchange scheme.”
+The statement added that Bout had already “returned to his homeland.”

+Former Soviet military officer Bout, 55, was one of the world’s most wanted men and spent years evading capture before finally being arrested in Thailand in 2008.
+A DEA sting operation leading to his arrest saw Bout offering to sell anti-aircraft missiles to agents posing as members of a Colombian rebel group.
+Bout has always denied the charges against him, which included conspiring to kill Americans.